DSdatsme/automate_mongo/README.md

 # automate_mongo

-this repo is to automate the backup for mongodb server
+this repo is to automate the backup for mongodb server on Compute Instance(GCP)

 there are three important files in this repo startup.sh, startup2.sh & q.sh